List of aerial victories claimed by Günther Rall: List of aerial victories claimed

 According to US historian David T. Zabecki, Rall was credited with 275 aerial victories.
-Spick also lists Rall with 275 aerial victories claimed in 621 combat missions.
+Spick also lists Rall with 275 aerial victories claimed in 621 combat missions and a mission-to-claim ratio of 2.26.
 Of these, three were claimed over the Western Allies and the remaining 272 on the Eastern Front.
 Mathews and Foreman, authors of Luftwaffe Aces — Biographies and Victory Claims, researched the German Federal Archives and found records for 274 aerial victory claims, plus one further unconfirmed claim.
 This number includes one victory over a French Curtiss P-36 Hawk, one victory over a U.S. Lockheed P-38 Lightning, and 272 Soviet-piloted aircraft on the Eastern Front.

 Victory claims were logged to a map-reference (PQ = Planquadrat), for example "PQ 44621".
 The Luftwaffe grid map (Jägermeldenetz) covered all of Europe, western Russia and North Africa and was composed of rectangles measuring 15 minutes of latitude by 30 minutes of longitude, an area of about 360 sqmi.
 These sectors were then subdivided into 36 smaller units to give a location area 3 × 4 km in size.